verdammelt/octopress/source/_posts/2012-11-23-recipe-sofie-simpsons-kartoffelsalat.markdown

 ---
 layout: post
-title: "Recipe: Mama Simpson's Kartofflesalad"
+title: "Recipe: Mama Simpson's Kartoffelsalat"
 date: 2012-11-23 15:49
 comments: true
 categories: food recipe
 ---

-My [Mother's][mama] Kartofflesalad (Potato Salad) recipe is a German style potato salad; not one with mayonnaise.
+My [Mother's][mama] Kartoffelsalat (Potato Salad) recipe is a German style potato salad; not one with mayonnaise.
 This is the type I grew up with and I think the other type is just *wrong*.